bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Prerequisites.md

 Go to [Github: Add New SSH Key](https://github.com/settings/ssh/new) and paste the key from clipboard there and save

+### 1e.
+Install VS Code

+If your IDE doesn't support SFDX Project format, it is a good idea to install VS Code.

+Follow [this link](https://code.visualstudio.com/download) to download VS Code for your OS

 ## 2. Prerequisites: Setup DevHub org